Aligning Misaligned Holes

 Solving the Misaligned Holes

 It would be great to just use the simple techniques for matching bolt holes in the first place.
 But, the hitch is on the vehicle already, so that is out of the question.
-In this case, since there is only a small misalignment, and the new material is thin compared to the receiver, I choose option 3 – run a chase drill through.
-OK, I will admit it . . .
-I like using power tools, so just blasting through it is also some of the motivation.
+In this case, since there is only a small misalignment, and the new material is thin compared to the receiver.
+(That means the drill will cut much more from the thin material than from the thick, so it will not bugger up the receiver.)

 Fixing the Misaligned Holes by Drilling

 Method 3 works pretty fast, usually.
 However, the drill needs to be sharp, and the drill motor (for a hole this large) must be quite strong because the drill bit will catch the one edge then suddenly yank to stop the drill.
-Just be aware that this technique is a hack job, not precision work.
-And, there is a risk of buggering up a drill bit — not to mention bloody knuckles — so control the process.
+Just be aware that this technique with a drill bit is a hack job, not precision work.
+And, there is a risk of buggering up a drill bit – not to mention bloody knuckles – so control the process.

 For this job, I chose a stout pneumatic drill with a relatively slow spindle speed and tons of torque.
 Just gotta be careful with fingers, because if the drill bit jams, it will twist violently and potentially smash fingers.
 Remember, this method is fast and straightforward, but it is still a hack.